By Mayo Clinic staff

 What percentage of a community needs to be immune in order to achieve herd immunity?
 It varies from disease to disease.
 The more contagious a disease is, the greater the proportion of the population that needs to be immune to the disease to stop its spread.
 For example, the measles is a highly contagious illness.
 It's estimated that 94% of the population must be immune to interrupt the chain of transmission.

 There are two paths to herd immunity for COVID-19: vaccines and infection.

 A vaccine for the virus that causes COVID-19 is an ideal approach to achieving herd immunity.
 Vaccines create immunity without causing illness or resulting complications.
 Herd immunity makes it possible to protect the population from a disease, including those who can't be vaccinated, such as newborns or those who have compromised immune systems.

 Using the concept of herd immunity, vaccines have successfully controlled deadly contagious diseases, such as smallpox, polio, diphtheria, rubella and many others.
-The Food and Drug Administration has given emergency use authorization to a handful of COVID-19 vaccines in the U.S.
+The U.S. Food and Drug Administration has approved one COVID-19 vaccine and given emergency use authorization to a handful of COVID-19 vaccines.

 Reaching herd immunity through vaccination sometimes has drawbacks, though.
 Protection from some vaccines can wane over time, requiring revaccination.
 And sometimes people don't get all of the shots they need to be completely protected from a disease.